Build mechanistic systems biology models or PK/PD models

 - Create Model of Receptor-Ligand Kinetics

-This example shows how to create and simulate a simple model of receptor-ligand kinetics using the SimBiology Model Builder and SimBiology Model Analyzer apps.
+Create and simulate a simple receptor-ligand kinetics model using SimBiology apps.

 - Incorporate SGLT2 Inhibition into Physiologically Based Glucose-Insulin Model Using SimBiology Model Builder

-Incorporate sodium-glucose co-transporter 2 (SGLT2) receptor inhibition by a hypothetical compound into an existing glucose-insulin model.
+Update a glucose-insulin model to integrate sodium-glucose co-transporter 2 (SGLT2) receptor inhibition by a hypothetical compound.

 - Construct a Simple Model